react-native-community/discussions-and-proposals/proposals/0006-react-native-monorepo.md

   - _(this step is needed to allow to reset the versioning and introduce alignment across the board)_

-- this will need to be followed up by releasing a new version of the packages with the new npm name/org (and version number)
+- we will need to release a new version of the packages with the new npm name/org (and version number)
   - this will require a ripple effect of renaming also the places in which those packages are consumed, and to the new version, in the rest of the codebase.
-- at this point (step 3), in which the codebase works as it used to do previously, and all the packages are on a consistent naming and semver (manual) convention, we can introduce tooling to avoid having to repeat this process manually going forward.
+- we want to introduce tooling to avoid having to manually release and version packages.
   - in particular, we recommend adding the tool [`changeset`](https://github.com/changesets/changesets) to the codebase to handle the release coordination (as in, once 0.70 gets created, all the packages in that branch get versioned to `0.70.x`) and bump packages accordingly when new versions are needed
   - as an alternative, another one of Meta's projects in OSS, [Metro](https://github.com/facebook/metro) could be used as an inspiration for how to setup this scenario: it addresses the naming and versioning in the same manner as described here, and it's a project that has a lot of similarities to RN in the fact that it's also a "partial replica of monorepo code" scenario.
 It uses [Lerna]().

-_sidenote_: we recommend this work to be done all in the same timeframe between a minor branch cut and the next (ex. `0.70-stable` gets created, then this works start, and until all of it has been done, `0.71-stable` is **not** created).

 In closing this section, we also want to acknowledge how this proposal is deliberately not introducing any high degree of automation or advanced tooling - this is because we are well aware that this repository is but a "partial mirror" of how the react-native code is shaped within the Meta monorepo, and adding more extensive and invasive tooling would require also introducing them to that monorepo.
 So we opted for the minimal footprint that would be OSS-side only (with the tradeoff of more custom, local code and scripts).